WellenBreitner/WellenBreitner/README.md

 - 👋 Hi, I’m @WellenBreitner
 - 👀 I’m interested in Android Development
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning kotlin and android
 - 📫 How to reach me instagram : @wellenhan and email : wellenhan45@gmail.com

 <!---